-Looking particularly handsome since its revamp, the Great House summons up pleasing thoughts of France in the heart of medieval Lavenham.
-Ancient timbers blend with muted colours & modern art, while friendly staff add to the mood of relaxed sophistication.
-Husband & wife Regis & Martine Crepy play perfect hosts to an appreciative crowd of cosmopolitan locals, here for French cooking that comes with plenty of modern flourishes.
-Flavours & textures are perfectly judged: slices of home-cured Barbary duck breast are enlivened by a marinade of walnut oil & rosemary, steamed fillet of wild turbot comes with a sesame crust, while gloriously tender roast saddle of venison is well matched by beetroot & Dijon mustard sauce.
-Puddings, such as exemplary warm dark chocolate & hazelnut torte with zingy red orange sorbet are a must, although there’s a splendid cheeseboard too.
+“Complacency is not in the vocabulary” and standards remains sky-high at the handsome Great House, which summons up pleasing thoughts of France in the heart of medieval Lavenham.
+Ancient timbers blend with muted colours and modern art, while ever-charming, professional staff add to the mood of relaxed sophistication.
+Husband and wife Régis and Martine Crépy play perfect hosts to an appreciative crowd of cosmopolitan locals, here for French cooking that comes with plenty of modern flourishes.
+Flavours and textures are perfectly judged: slices of home-cured Barbary duck breast are enlivened by a marinade of walnut oil and rosemary, steamed fillet of wild turbot comes with a sesame crust, while gloriously tender roast saddle of venison is well matched by beetroot and Dijon mustard sauce.
+Puddings, such as an exemplary dark chocolate and hazelnut torte with zingy red orange sorbet are a must, although there’s a splendidly whiffy cheeseboard too.
 Wine lovers will find solace in the generously priced list.